WKVZ

-WPBB (98.7 FM) is a radio station licensed to Holmes Beach, Florida, and serving the Tampa Bay media market.
-It is owned by K-Love Inc., and airs a Christian adult contemporary radio format branded as "K-Love".

-WPBB's transmitter is off San Martin Blvd in St. Petersburg.
+WKVZ (98.7 FM) is a noncommercial radio station licensed to Holmes Beach, Florida, United States, and serving the Tampa Bay media market.
+It is owned by the Educational Media Foundation (d/b/a K-Love Inc.) and is part of the K-Love network.
+The transmitter is located San Martin Blvd in St. Petersburg.

 History

 WAYP/WISP/WLLD/WSJT

 The station signed on the air on December 7, 1989, under the call sign WAYP.
 The call letters changed to WISP on April 2, 1992.
 As both WAYP and WISP, the station played mostly easy listening and soft adult contemporary music.
 On May 15, 1998, after stunting with a loop of "Wild Thing" by Tone Loc, the rhythmic contemporary format of "WiLD 98.7" debuted under new call letters WLLD.

 On August 19, 2009, at 5 p.m., "WiLD 98.7" and "Smooth Jazz 94.1 WSJT" switched frequencies, with 94.1 becoming "WiLD 94.1" and 98.7 becoming "Smooth Jazz 98.7 WSJT".
 Under the ownership of CBS Radio, the smooth jazz format evolved into a format known as smooth AC, a mix of urban AC and soft AC with a few instrumental jazz songs included.